kaaproject/kaa-rfcs/0006-cdt-protocol/README.md

         {
             "name":"appVersionName",
             "type":"string",
-            "default":"",
-            "doc":"Application version name, for which the configuration was delivered" },
+            "doc":"Application version name of the endpoint, which applied the configuration" },
         {
             "name":"endpointId",
             "type":"string",
-            "default":"",
-            "doc":"Endpoint identifier, for which the configuration was delivered" },
+            "doc":"Identifier of the endpoint, which applied the configuration" },
         {
             "name":"configId",
             "type":"string",
-            "default":"",
-            "doc":"Identifier of the delivered configuration"
+            "doc":"Identifier of the applied configuration"
         },
         {
             "name":"originatorReplicaId",